shevious/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 Step 3.
 Add the Rubric
 ******************************

-In this step, you add your rubric and provide your students with feedback options.
+In this step, you add your rubric and provide your learners with feedback options.
 You add one rubric for each problem, regardless of the number of prompts in the problem.

 For each step below, replace any default text with your own text.

-.. note:: All open response assessments include a feedback field below the rubric so that students can provide written feedback on a peer's overall response.
-You can also allow or require students to provide feedback for individual criteria.
+.. note:: All open response assessments include a feedback field below the rubric so that learners can provide written feedback on a peer's overall response.
+You can also allow or require learners to provide feedback for individual criteria.
 See step 2.4 below for instructions.
 For more information, see :ref:`Feedback Options`.

 To add the rubric, complete these steps.

 #.
-In the open response assessment component editor, click the **Rubric** tab.
+In the open response assessment component editor, select the **Rubric** tab.
 #.
 In the first **Criterion** section, enter the name and prompt text of your first criterion.
 #.
 In the first **Option** section, enter the name, explanation, and point value for the first option.
 #.
 In the next **Option** section, enter the name, explanation, and point value for the next option.
 #.
 Repeat step 4 for each option.
-If you need to add more options, click **Add Option**.
+If you need to add more options, select **Add Option**.
 #.
-Next to **Feedback for This Criterion**, select a value in the drop-down list.
+Next to **Feedback for This Criterion**, select a value in the dropdown list.

-   * If you do not want students to provide feedback for this individual criterion, select **None**.
+   * If you do not want learners to provide feedback for this individual criterion, select **None**.
-   * If you want to require students to provide feedback, select **Required**.
+   * If you want to require learners to provide feedback, select **Required**.
-   * If you want to allow students to provide feedback, but not require it, select **Optional**.
+   * If you want to allow learners to provide feedback, but not require it, select **Optional**.

 7. Follow the instructions in steps 2-6 to add your remaining criteria.
-If you need to add more criteria, click **Add Criterion** at the end of the list of criteria.
+If you need to add more criteria, select **Add Criterion** at the end of the list of criteria.
 #.
-Include instructions for students to provide overall written feedback on their peers' responses.
+Include instructions for learners to provide overall written feedback on their peers' responses.
 You can leave the default text in the **Feedback Instructions** field or replace it with your own text.

 .. note:: After you publish an ORA assignment, you can no longer change the structure of the rubric or the point values associated with each criterion